 Ever since I can remember whenever summer hit my mom packed up salmon sandwiches, milk, and some fruit for a picnic dinner.
 As soon as my dad got home from work we were loaded into the car and off for an evening by the sea wall at Stanley Park.
 My mom, bless her culinary deficiencies, made the same old boring salmon sandwiches for every single picnic dinner I ever ate.
-As a little kid eating those sandwiches on a blanket, throwing rocks into the ocean (with the odd bit of sandwich) plus watching the sunset was fun.
-When I hit thirteen I would rather have been shot out of a cannon naked than be seen with my parental units.
-Looking back – those picnic nights hold some of my fondness summer memories with those same parental units.
+As a little kid eating those sandwiches on a blanket, throwing rocks into the ocean (with the odd bit of sandwich) plus watching the sunset was fun, but when I hit thirteen I would rather have been shot out of a cannon naked than be seen with my parental units.
+Looking back – those picnic nights hold some of my fondness summer memories with those same parental units. youth is so wasted on the young!

 What to pack in the cute wicker basket you got as a gift: